yunseok624/MISR-GAN/README.md

 ### S2-NAIP

 ## Training
-To train a model on this dataset, run the following command, with the desired configuration file:
+To train a model on given dataset, run the following command, with the desired configuration file:

 `python -m ssr.train -opt ssr/options/*.yml`

 There are several sample configuration files in `ssr/options/`.
 Make sure the configuration file specifies correct paths to your downloaded data, the desired number of low-resolution input images, model parameters, and pretrained weights (if applicable).

+Training process step:
+1. Pre-training the model to minimize the pixel loss
+2. GAN training the model with total loss (pixel + perceptual + adversarial)

 ## Testing
 To evaluate the model on a test set run the following command, with the desired configuration file: